-- 1. The MDOT MPA will receive and review weather information and will transmit maritime advisories and preparedness recommendations, through eBroadcast or other means, to tenants, port users, vessel owners, operators, agents, and steamship companies. - 2.
-At WHISKEY, advise all vessels that NO VESSEL CAN REMAIN MOORED AT MDOT MPA FACILITIES UNTIL and UNLESS THE FOLLOWING OCCURS.
+1. The MDOT MPA will receive and review weather information and will transmit maritime advisories and preparedness recommendations, through eBroadcast or other means, to tenants, port users, vessel owners, operators, agents, and steamship companies on record that have registered to receive these notifications from the MDOT MPA.

+2. At WHISKEY, advise all vessels that NO VESSEL CAN REMAIN MOORED AT MDOT MPA FACILITIES UNTIL and UNLESS THE FOLLOWING OCCURS.